gdonval/Syncthing.py/README.md

 2. Syncthing looks like a good candidate, as it needs an implementation other than the reference one

-This will probably reach an usable status, but do this is not the primary objective.
+The code will probably reach an usable status, but this is not the primary objective.
 Right now, it is very far from that point.

 [1] https://github.com/calmh/syncthing/blob/master/protocol/PROTOCOL.md